megardn/PennLINC.github.io/docs/CurrentStudies/index.md

 ## Study Page Entry

 Lastly, you'll need to add your study to the list below.
 To add a study to this list, please first read the [documentation guide](/docs/Contributing/documentation_guidelines) to familiarize yourself with the process of adding content to this website.
-When it comes time to add your study, simply add a Pull Request with your entry in the table:
+When it comes time to add your study, simply add a Pull Request with your entry in the raw text of table:

 ```
 | Study Title   |    Lead Name(s)    |               Link                |